 The ability to apply business deductions depends on the activities and on the taxation system applicable to the activities of the individual.

-Losses are not taken into account for tax purposes, with the exception of securities transactions and Controlled Foreign Companies losses.
+Losses are not taken into account for tax purposes, with the exception of securities transactions and controlled foreign company (CFC) losses.